 A: “It all depends on the angle that you hit the water.
 If you hit it totally wrong you can really injure or wind yourself, but it can still hurt a bit even if you get it right.
 For example, my wrists can get quite sore, especially if I’m really tight in my forearms, because my hands are the first things to break the surface.
 It’s entirely possible to break either your wrists or ankles depending on the way you enter the water.
 So it’s right that diving is classed as an extreme sport.”

 Please continue to take care, then!
-On behalf of all here at Toyota GB, we’re so delighted that you’ve been able to join us here today, Andrea.
+We’re so delighted that you’ve been able to join us, Andrea.
 It’s been a fascinating insight into your world and we wish you all the best for your ongoing training and forthcoming events.